jimbs/csr-chat/README.md

 - Run `yarn dev`

 ### Note
-- This app is currently in dependent into production API
+- This app is currently dependent into production API of the client
 - For now this branch is only for code reviewing
 - Soon to create a Demo / Viewing branch
   - will build the Backend